K-A-Baker/Kristen_A_Baker.github.io/_pages/about.md

 <font color="#2F4F4F"><b>Latest Announcements</b></font>

 * My <i>new</i> paper, which examines the match-mismatch dissociation, was just accepted for publication at Cognition!
 Together with Catherine J. Mondloch, Peter J.B.
 Hancock and Markus Bindemann, I showed that individual differences in criterion can explain the effect!
-Findings were consistent across two large scale studies, and 3 data simulations.
+Findings were consistent across two large scale studies, and three data simulations.

 You can find: